-When you catalog a folder, the Catalog Properties window will open, giving you will be prompted to choose the size of the previews that are generated during the cataloging process, and whether you wish to publish the folder to ON1 Cloud Sync.
+When you catalog a folder, the Catalog Properties window opens.
+You will be prompted to choose the size of the previews that are generated during the cataloging process, and whether you wish to publish the folder to ON1 Cloud Sync.
 The three thumbnail options are: